tsschepens/Glycemia/README.md

     ## source ~/.zshrc
     ## source ~/.bashrc
     ```
-* You're all setup for the scripting part, to start the script and display your glycemia in your terminal, run this command (don't forget to change 'your-path' to the actual path):
+* You're all setup for the scripting part, to start the script and display your glycemia in your terminal, run this command (make sure you have an internet connection):
     ```sh
     export LIBRE_LINK_UP_VERSION=4.12.0
     node ~/your-path/glyBase.js'